 Year 7 students will complete the academic year studying a unit about character monologues in an effort to improve both their writing plus speaking and listening skills.

 During Term 1, Year 8 students will explore a variety of poems revolving around the theme of love and relationships; through this unit, we challenge our students to compare and contrast these poems in a variety of ways.
-This will then be succeeded by Arthur Conan Doyle’s detective novel The Sign of Four (taken from the Sherlock Holmes series) during Terms 2 and 3.
+This will then be succeeded by Zana Fraillon's novel The Bone Sparrow during Terms 2 and 3..